waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The puzzle is time-based and can only be solved during the day or at night.
 - The puzzle requires a specific key item that I do not yet possess.
 - A specific Pokémon move (like Headbutt or Cut) must be used on an object in the environment to change the bird's pathing.

+### Sprout Tower 2F Pillar Puzzle
+- **Objective:** Determine how to move the central pillar on 2F again.
+- **Observations:**
+  - Numerous simple interaction tests (re-interacting with the Sage, checking other objects/walls, etc.) have failed to make the central pillar move again after its initial movement.
+- **Untested Hypotheses:**
+  1. All other Sages on Sprout Tower 2F must be defeated before interacting with the Sage at (12, 3).
+  2. The interaction with the Sage at (12, 3) only makes the pillar passable during a specific time of day (e.g., night).
+  3. The floor tiles in the room with the Sage at (12,3) contain a visual pattern or clue that needs to be followed or replicated.

+### Ruins of Alph 'ESCAPE' Puzzle
+- **Objective:** Solve the 'ESCAPE' wall puzzle in the Ruins of Alph.
+- **Untested Hypotheses (from agent):**
+  1. Use the move 'Flash' in the chamber.
+(Untestable: No Flash)
+  2. Use an Itemfinder to check for hidden switches.
+(Untestable: No Itemfinder)
+  3. Activate the Pokégear radio and listen to the stations.
+(Failed: No Radio Card)
+  4. Use an Escape Rope while standing directly in front of the 'ESCAPE' wall.
+(Untestable: No Escape Rope)
+  5. Use the move 'Strength' to try and push the statues.
+(Untestable: No Strength)
+- **Untested Assumptions:**
+  1. The puzzle requires having an Escape Rope in the inventory, not necessarily using it.
+  2. The 'sliding stone panels' mentioned by NPCs are a separate puzzle from the 'ESCAPE' wall.
+  3. Another item or a specific non-Unown Pokémon is needed to interact with the wall.

 # Tool Usage Protocols